-Assume that you have incoming photons hitting a slab of material with infinitesimal area dA and width dx (see Figure 2-1).
+Assume that you have incoming photons hitting a slab of material with infinitesimal area dA and width dx (see Error!
+Reference source not found.).
 The total probability of N photons hitting the slab, with an attenuation coefficient of μ is